Homemade tartare sauce – the perfect accompaniment to fish, chips and mushy peas, and it’s easy to make too.

 I really only have one… Add the oil gradually and make sure it’s properly mixed in before you add the next lot.
 I usually add about a tablespoon at a time and that seems to work well for me.

-A couple of weeks ago I decided to let Daniel (who’s 4) help me out when I was making it.
+A couple of weeks ago I decided to let my son (who’s 4) help me out when I was making it.
 He was a little enthusiastic with the oil and poured in half in one go.
 No amount of beating would make the sauce thicken up (I left the mixer running for ages just in case).

 If you prefer to use pre-made mayonnaise then you can start the recipe below from step 4, adding the lemon juice alongside the other ingredients at this stage.
 You’ll need roughly 100ml of mayonnaise to replace the homemade mayonnaise in the recipe.